 This history was put together from documents held in the SDN Archive, and information from the City of Sydney Council and the Dictionary of Sydney.
 The SDN Archive, established in 2002, is a unique resource in Australia's early childhood education sector.
-You can also see the SDN Archive on HistoryPin: www.historypin.com/en/person/32804

-SDN Children's Services runs 25 children's education and care centres throughout NSW and the ACT, as well as 28 programs supporting children and families and other sector organisations.
+SDN Children's Services runs 26 children's education and care centres throughout NSW and the ACT, as well as offering disability services for children and young people, and delivering government funded programs supporting children and families and other sector organisations.
+Sdn children's services